 Wieliczka Salt Mine

-One of the world's oldest operational salt mines, Wieliczka is an impressive 700+ years old.
-The mine is a UNESCO World Heritage site and features dozens of beautiful sculptures, 20 chambers, three chapels, and an entire cathedral carved into and from the rock salt.
+One of the world's oldest operational salt mines, Wieliczka is more than 700 years old.
+The mine is a UNESCO World Heritage site and features dozens of beautiful sculptures, twenty chambers, three chapels, and an entire cathedral carved into and from the rock salt.
 Visitors should be ready for a leg workout as you will descend 800 steps into the mine (don’t worry there's an elevator to take you up!).
 Enjoy listening to Chopin and watching a light show play on a saline lake, or admire the incredible Chapel of St. Kinga.
 Adventurous guests can choose the Miner's Route tour and act the part of a real miner.
-The mine is also renowned for its health benefits and features a health resort that offers subterranotherapy – a treatment created at the mine that uses the underground environment's medicinal properties to treat respiratory illnesses and balance the body.
+The mine is also renowned for its health benefits and features a health resort that offers subterranotherapy—a treatment created at the mine that uses the underground environment's medicinal properties to treat respiratory illnesses and balance the body.

 During Prohibition, Chicago bootleggers like Al Capone, stashed and transported their goods through the secret underground tunnels of Moose Jaw, in Saskatchewan.
 In the early 20th century, illegal Chinese immigrants created tunnels and living spaces underneath the residences and businesses of legitimate Chinese immigrants to avoid persecution and deportation.
 When prohibition started, bootleggers began using the underground system for their own nefarious purposes.
 Today visitors can choose between the Passage to Fortune tour which tells the story of the Chinese immigrants, or the Chicago Connection tour in which you play the high-suspense part of a bootlegger come to buy booze from Capone.
 Period costumes and decorations make these tours a must-do.